-- 98.1 The authority may terminate, in whole or in part the Council Tax Support where it appears to the authority that an issue arises; - a. whether the conditions for entitlement to Council Tax Support are or were fulfilled; or - b. whether a decision as to an award of such a support should be revised or superseded. - c. where the person fails to provide information to the authority as requested in relation to any matter relating to their liability for Council Tax may serve a written notice on the authority stating the matter by which, and the grounds on which, he is aggrieved.
+- 98.1 The authority may terminate, in whole or in part the Council Tax Support where it appears to the authority that an issue arises; - a. whether the conditions for entitlement to Council Tax Support are or were fulfilled; or - b. whether a decision as to an award of such a support should be revised or superseded. - where the person fails to provide information to the authority as requested in relation to any matter relating to their liability for Council Tax on which, he is aggrieved.